Vasoactive intestinal peptide (VIP) is a test that measures the amount of VIP in the blood.

 You should not eat or drink anything for 4 hours before the test.

-Normal values range from less than 75 - 190 pg/mL (picograms per milliliter).
+Normal values range from less than 75 to 190 pg/mL (picograms per milliliter).

 Note: Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.